68656c6c/homepage/content/post/Build your own Caddy V2 + Cloudflare docker image.md

 }
 ```

+Replace `name.example.tld` and `service-name:1111` with what you're trying to host.
+I have added `resolvers 1.1.1.1` because of local DNS, the `example.tld` is being used internally and would not resolve the DNS challenge.

-And now every time you want to update your new docker container, you just run the command `docker-compose up -d --build` again.
+If you want to update your new docker container, you just run the command `docker-compose up -d --build` again and it will build it for you.

 {{< box important >}}
 **This is possibly outdated**

 If you want to improve this and host it on GitHub, a better way is possible with using GitHub runner to build this image and then host the image on your GitHub repo
 {{< /box >}}